grahamcarman/docs/astro/office_hours.md

 :::

 Additionally, please browse the content of our documentation, the [Astronomer Academy](https://academy.astronomer.io/), our [Airflow Guides](https://docs.astronomer.io/learn/), or discussion on the [Astronomer Forum](https://forum.astronomer.io) to see if there is already available guides or resources for what you would like to discuss.
+You can email [success@astronomer.io](mailto:success@astronomer.io) for general account related questions.
+If you need more extensive assistance or guidance, or regular long-term engagement, please talk to our [Professional Services](https://www.astronomer.io/professional-services/) team.

-You can also email [success@astronomer.io](mailto:success@astronomer.io) for general account related questions.
+## Topics

 Examples of possible Office Hour topics:
 - Ask questions about Airflow features